Herbal Cough Syrup

 Make as a decoction.
-Boil water, add the herbs, allow the mixture to summer on low for about an hour.
+Boil water, add the herbs, allow the mixture to simmer on low for about an hour.
 Make sure your heat is very low.
 If you can’t get it low enough and the herbal mixture is boiling away to fast, then cut the heat and allow to steep.
-Either way allow the mixture to steep for an hour.
+Either way, allow the mixture to steep for an hour.
 Strain well.
-Add 1 pint of good quality local honey and simmer until a thick syrup like consistency, about 30 minutes.
+Add 1 pint of good quality local honey and simmer until a thick syrup-like consistency, about 30 minutes.

 Bottle and place in the fridge.

 Want to become a Herbalist?
 Visit www.heartofherbs.com